Are you ready to seek treatment for varicose veins?

 Catheter-assisted procedures — A doctor threads a tiny tube called a catheter into a vein, then uses either radiofrequency or laser energy (heat) at the tip of the catheter to close off and seal the vein as the catheter is removed.
 This treatment is effective for large varicose veins.

 Vein stripping — A large vein is surgically removed through small incisions; general anesthesia is often required.
 Ambulatory phlebectomy — This is another surgical procedure that involves removing veins through small incisions, but only the parts of the leg that will be pricked are numbed with anesthesia.

 Don't let painful and unsightly varicose veins get in the way of living your life.
-To schedule an appointment with Dr. Charles, call 608-561-6657.
+To schedule an appointment with Dr. Charles or to reserve your free screening appointment, call 608-561-6614.